-- a) The organising club(s) should have a proven track record in organising normal Divisional marathons. - b) The venue should have good access by road and not be too far for the majority of paddlers to travel. - c) There should be adequate camping facilities nearby, particularly for the two day National Championships. - d) There should be adequate parking at the start and finish. - e) There should be adequate covered checking-in and refreshment areas at the start and finish and a results display area. - f) There should be adequate toilet facilities at the start and finish areas. - g) There should be an adequate PA system at the start, briefing and prize giving areas. - h) There should be adequate First Aid cover in appropriate areas. - i) The starting of all races is to be as the procedure set out in PART C. - j) There should be a computerised results facility capable of showing class results and team scores immediately after the races. - k) Prizes at the National Championships will be the official BC National Marathon Championship medals and Divisional medals. - 1) Prizes at the Hasler Finals will be the official BC Hasler Finals medals.
+- a) The organising club(s) should have a proven track record in organising normal Divisional marathons. - b) The venue should have good access by road and not be too far for the majority of paddlers to travel. - c) There should be adequate camping facilities nearby, particularly for the two day National Championships.

+- d) There should be adequate parking at the start and finish. - e) There should be adequate covered checking-in and refreshment areas at the start and finish and a results display area. - f) There should be adequate toilet facilities at the start and finish areas. - g) There should be an adequate PA system at the start, briefing and prize giving areas. - h) There should be adequate First Aid cover in appropriate areas. - i) The starting of all races is to be as the procedure set out in PART C. - j) There should be a computerised results facility capable of showing class results and team scores immediately after the races. - k) Prizes at the National Championships will be the official PUK National Marathon Championship medals and Divisional medals. - I) Prizes at the Hasler Finals will be the official PUK Hasler Finals medals.

-PART E: BRITISH CANOEING MEMBERSHIP AND EVENT TICKETS
+PART E: PADDLE UK MEMBERSHIP AND ASSOCIATE MEMBERSHIP

-All seniors and veterans must be full On the Water members of British Canoeing if they wish to race in a Marathon event that has been advertised in the Calendar.
-Juniors who are ranked in division 6 or above must also hold individual or family On the Water British Canoeing membership.
+All seniors and veterans must be full On the Water members of Paddle UK if they wish to race in a Marathon event that has been advertised in the Calendar.
+Juniors who are ranked in division 6 or above must also hold individual or family On the Water Paddle UK membership.

-It is the responsibility of an Affiliated Club to register all its Associate Members using the Club Online Portal (https://www.britishcanoeing.org.uk/guidance-resources/clubs/clubtogether-portal)
+It is the responsibility of an Affiliated Club to register all its Associate Members using the Club Online Portal (https://paddleuk.org.uk/justqo-club-portal/)

-A club member need not be a full On the Water member of British Canoeing in order to race in the lower divisions (7,8 & 9) of the Marathon racing system or in the other 2 categories of marathon races.
-He / she must, however, be a member of a BC Affiliated club that has registered their Associate Membership and have a BC number used for his or her identification.
-Note that Event Tickets are also required for all paddlers who are neither British Canoeing members nor a member of an Affiliated club who has registered their Associate Membership.
+A club member need not be a full On the Water member of Paddle UK in order to race in the lower divisions (7,8 & 9) of the Marathon racing system or in the other 2 categories of marathon races.
+He / she must, however, be a member of a PUK Affiliated club that has registered their Associate Membership and have a PUK number used for his or her identification.
+Note that Event Tickets no longer exist for all paddlers who are neither Paddle UK members nor a member of an Affiliated club who has registered their Associate Membership.
+They are replaced by Single Event Membership.
+(SFM)

-Any junior promoted into a higher division (6 & upwards) must then become a full On the Water member of British Canoeing.
+Any junior promoted into a higher division (6 & upwards) must then become a full On the Water member of Paddle UK.

 Clubs must ensure that competitor's Associate membership is registered before making a race entry.
 On The Water Members must ensure their membership is up to date before they or their club make a race entry.
-Event Tickets when needed, must be purchase before making an entry.
+Event Tickets when needed, must be purchased before making an entry.

-The system is as follows:
+The system is now as follows: